SvenGroot/JumboCore/doc/UserGuide/Components.md

 to place the first replica on the same node as the client (unless the client request's otherwise).

 When the NameServer returns the list of replicas to the client, it orders them by the _distance_ from the client.
-Since the client will only write to the first server in the list, this will be the closest server, allowing for maximum performance.
+Since the client will only write directly to the first server in the list, this will be the closest server, allowing for maximum performance.
 Per the above, there are three possible distances:

 - Data local: the DataServer is on the same node as the client.
 - Rack local: the DataServer is in the same rack as the client.
 - Non-local: the DataServer is in a different rack.

-Using rack locality requires configuring a network topology using common.config.
-That way, Jumbo can know which nodes are in a rack.
+Using rack locality requires configuring a network topology using `common.config`.
+That way, Jumbo can know which nodes are in which rack.

 When reading a file, the process is simpler: